What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 We rushed Teddy to BluePearl Veterinary Hospital in Sarasota with seizures, facial twitching and drooling, foaming at the mouth, temporary vision loss, and a fever.
 The emergency vet on shift, Dr. Kay Wicinas, gave him anti-seizure medication.
 His seizures stopped.
 His fever resolved.

 I disclosed Teddy's full history to Dr. Wicinas — his rescue background, his hind leg vulnerability, and the fact that his diet included raw meat toppers (raw beef and raw turkey hearts).
 I specifically asked her whether antibiotics should be started given his presentation.
-She told me her clinical instinct was to do exactly that.
+She told us her clinical instinct was to do exactly that.

 Then she didn't.